janetprevey/Graphics-in-R-tutorial/README.md

 # Graphics-in-R-tutorial
-Some code snipets and annotations detailing my favorite templates for maps and graphs in R, along with a practice dataset.
+Some code snipets and annotations detailing my favorite templates for maps and graphs in R (R_graphhics_code.R), along with a practice dataset (r6_salal_data.csv), as well as the powerpoint for a workshop I gave on the subject ().